chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ---
 #### 1.4 Prioritize the Feature List

-**_Objective:_** Which user stories are core to your app’s purpose?
-What can you reasonably expect to achieve in a six-week voyage?
+**_Objective:_** Define user stories

 **_How?_**
 * Which user stories are core to your app’s purpose?
-What can you reasonably expect to achieve in a six-week voyage?
+* What can you reasonably expect to achieve in a six-week voyage?

 **_Resources:_**